Wordbee/react-assignement/README.md

 Build your own version of TodoMVC with React and Redux.

-Take a breath!
-There is no right or wrong implementation.
-Do your best to complete the project, the interesting and important part is going through the code when you submit your solution and discussing it as peers.

-## Guidelines

-Take your time to grasp the mental models of React and Redux.

-Take your time to read and know about idiomatic React and Redux code.

-We recommand using [create-react-app](https://create-react-app.dev/) to bootstrap the project.

-Don't be shy to show off your skills :)
+Don't be shy to show off your skills ;)

-## Requirements
+## Explicit Requirements

 - Use Typescript.
-- Use React (of course).
+- Use React.
-- Use Redux to hold your application state.
+- Use Redux.
 - Use functional components and hooks.
+- Use redux-sags for side-effects.
 - Persist your todos to a fake API using [json-server](https://github.com/typicode/json-server).
-- Use either redux-thunks or redux-sags for side-effects.
+- The application should have enough test coverage.

-Feel free to use any other redux helper libraries if you'd like to.
+Feel free to use any helper libraries if you'd like to.

+## Implicit Requirements
+- Project is expecte to be well structured.
+- The code produced is expected to be of high quality.
+- Premature optimization is desired.

 ## CSS